-PC720 (PC220) • Cross-Cultural Counseling.
+PC720 • Cross-Cultural Counseling.
 Explores the role of the belief system in a variety of cultures from a psycho-social-theological perspective.
-The processes of self-examination, inquiry, and formulating counseling paradigms will be examined to gain insights that can be generalized to other belief systems.
-Students will explore the psychological effects of racism as factors used in counseling of the perpetrator, benefactor, and victim.
+The processes of self-examination, inquiry, and formulating counseling paradigms are examined to gain insights that can be generalized to other belief systems.
+Students explore the psychological effects of racism as factors used in counseling of the perpetrator, benefactor, and victim.
 (Cognate credit in GC.)
 Four hours.

-PC721 (PC221) • Crisis Intervention.
-Students will explore definitions, theories, and practice of crisis intervention as it is practiced in church-based systems and networks.
-Grief, illness, accidents, violent death, and related crises will be examined.
+PC721 • Crisis Intervention.
+Students explore definitions, theories, and practice of crisis intervention as it is practiced in church-based systems and networks.
+Grief, illness, accidents, violent death, and related crises are examined.
 Students will look at theological frameworks for doing this kind of ministry, and develop integrative syntheses for themselves.
 Four hours.

-PC723 (PC223) • Counseling through Experiences of Grief and Loss.
-Students will explore their own losses, as well as the literature addressing bereavement, for purposes of counseling and pastoral care.
-Small group processing, as well as larger class discussion, will involve the student in preparation for dealing with this topic on all kinds of levels in church and community.
+PC723 • Counseling through Experiences of Grief and Loss.
+Students explore their own losses, as well as the literature addressing bereavement, for purposes of counseling and pastoral care.
+Small group processing, as well as larger class discussion, involve the student in preparation for dealing with this topic on all kinds of levels in church and community.
 Four hours.